A photo safari is often a once in a lifetime experience. How do you prepare? What do you need to know?

 Do you know them?
 Do you enjoy their company?
 Are they outgoing or more reserved, and which works best for you?

-For those of you serious about photography, four people per vehicle (plus a driver and guide who sit up front) is probably pretty optimal for a photo safari.
+For those of you serious about photography, four people per vehicle (plus a driver and guide who sit up front) is probably pretty optimal.
 There’s room to move around, and to stake out some territory for your equipment.

 Will there be adequate time for teaching if this is your goal?